Skip to main content

 The procedures for transferring ownership of an LLC should be detailed in your operating agreement.
 It should include information on partial sales, which is when one member sells their membership interests, as well as complete sales, which is when the entire business is sold.

-No, there are no laws on the books requiring a New Mexico LLC to adopt an operating agreement.
+No, there are no laws on the books requiring an LLC to adopt an operating agreement in New Mexico.
 That said, an operating agreement is vital—without it, your LLC is automatically governed by New Mexico’s default LLC statutes.
 Having a legally sound operating agreement may even help you in resolving disputes or court cases.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.